st-f4tima/CS121_LabAct3-4/README.md

 - This program only supports PHP, JPY, USD, and INR.
 - We use predefined exchange rates.

+## 🌸 Acknowledgement

+We would like to express our heartfelt gratitude to those who helped bring this project to life. 🌟

+First and foremost, a sincere thank you to our instructor, Ms. Fatima Marie P. Agdon, MSCS, whose thoughtful guidance and invaluable insights were essential in shaping this work.
+Your support has been truly appreciated.

+We’d also like to thank our amazing teammates for their hard work, and dedication throughout this project.
+It’s been a great experience working together, and we couldn’t have done it without each other.

+This project would not have been possible without all of you.

+— The Team ✨

 ## 👥 Authors
 - Fatima Pura
 - Nikki Limboc